amanoxsolutions/mlops-realtime-data-ingestion/doc/DEPLOY.md

 * SageMaker

 The last one, through the use of Service Catalog will deploy a 4th CloudFormation stack for the MLOps SageMaker project.
-As [described in the overall architecture](../README.md), this will deploy 3 CodeCommit repositories, each with a corresponding
+As [described in the overall architecture](../README.md), this uses 3 git repositories, each to a corresponding CodePipeline pipeline.
-CodePipeline pipeline.

 At first all those pipelines will fail; __this is normal__ since the code contained in those pipelines does not fit the